ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 Another element of React App Block is `\Ibexa\FieldTypePage\FieldType\Page\Block\Event\Listener\ReactBlock` Listener which adds component and props variables.

-It is general for all the blocks.
+It is common to all the blocks.

 [[% include 'snippets/page_block_cache_clear.md' %]]

 ## React App Block configuration

-React App blocks are regular [Page blocks](page_blocks.md) and can be confirgured on field definition level as any other block.
+React App blocks are regular [Page blocks](page_blocks.md) and can be configured on field definition level as any other block.
-File has exactly the same structure as regular YAML [block configuration](create_custom_page_block/#configure-block), except:
+File has exactly the same structure as regular YAML [block configuration](create_custom_page_block.md#configure-block), except:

 - additional `component` attribute which binds Page Builder block with React App
 - `views` attribute is removed